x

 Excavated Natural Material (ENM)

-Excavated Natural Material (ENM) is soil, rock or natural substrate excavated from the ground that retains at least 98% natural material by weight and meets the chemical, physical and documentation criteria set under the NSW Environment Protection Authority (EPA) Order and Exemption.
+Excavated natural material (ENM) is soil, rock or natural substrate excavated from the ground that retains at least 98% natural material by weight and meets the chemical, physical and documentation criteria set under the NSW Environment Protection Authority (EPA) Order and Exemption.

 right-arrow-icon